 ATR Team Members/Disciplines Expertise Required ATR Lead The ATR lead should be a senior professional preferably with experience in preparing Section 204 or 206 decision documents and conducting ATR.
-The lead should also have the necessary 2 skills and experience to lead a virtual team through the ATR process.
-Typically, the ATR lead will also serve as a reviewer for 3 a specific discipline (such as planning, economics, environmental resources, etc).
+The lead should also have the necessary skills and experience to lead a virtual team through the ATR process.
+Typically, the ATR lead will also serve as a reviewer for a specific discipline (such as planning, economics, environmental resources, etc).
 The ATR Lead MUST be from outside MVD.
-Planning The Planning reviewer should be a senior water resources planner - with experience in Section 204 or 206 project development and review.
-The Planning reviewer will participate in the feasibility N. N. Salata Maria Ma ATR.
+Planning The Planning reviewer should be a senior water resources planner with experience in Section 204 or 206 project development and review.
+The Planning reviewer will participate in the feasibility ATR.
 Environmental/Cultural Resources The Environmental reviewer should be a senior level biologist with experience in cultural resources and Section 204 or 206 project development and review.
-The Environmental reviewer will // II participate in the feasibility ATR.
-Hydrology/Hydraulic Engineering The Hydrology/Hydraulics reviewer should be a senior engineer with experience in Section 204 or 206 project development, review, and familiar with HEC-RAS modeling, The Hydrology/Hydraulics reviewer will participate in the feasibility ATR and the Implementation ATR.
-Cost Engineering Cost DX Staff or Cost DX Pre-Certified Professional with p.
-90 experience preparing cost estimates for Section 204 or 206 :H projects or other UMRR projects.
+The Environmental reviewer will participate in the feasibility ATR.
+Hydrology/Hydraulic Engineering The Hydrology/Hydraulics reviewer should be a senior engineer with experience in Section 204 or 206 project development, review, and familiar with HEC-RAS modeling.
+The Hydrology/Hydraulics reviewer will participate in the feasibility ATR and the Implementation ATR.
+Cost Engineering Cost DX Staff or Cost DX Pre-Certified Professional with experience preparing cost estimates for Section 204 or 206 projects or other UMRR projects.
 The Cost DX Staff or Cost DX Pre-Certified Professional will participate in the feasibility ATR.
-Civil Engineering The Civil Engineering reviewer should be a senior engineer with 2 experience in Section 14 Project development and review.
-The c.
+Civil Engineering The Civil Engineering reviewer should be a senior engineer with experience in Section 204 or 206 Project development and review.
+The Civil Engineering reviewer will participate in the Implementation ATR.
+Geotechnical Engineering The Geotechnical Engineering reviewer should be a senior Geotechnical Engineer with experience in Section 204 or 206 Project development and review.
+The Geotechnical Engineering reviewer will participate in the Implementation ATR.
+Real Estate The Real Estate reviewer should be a senior real estate professional with experience in real estate and Section 204 or 206 project development and review.
+The Real Estate reviewer will participate in the feasibility implementation ATR.

+c.
 Documentation of ATR.
 DrChecks review software will be used to document all ATR comments, responses and associated resolutions accomplished throughout the review process.
 Comments should be limited to those that are required to ensure adequacy of the product.
 Any editorial comments should be provided informally by email to the PDT.